Goal of Lab 5:

 In this lab, we are going to explore the acoustic correlates of two types of sonorants: glides [w j] and liquids [ɹ l].

-Go to eClass and download the zip file “Lab5_Soundfiles”, containing the following files.
-Note, you can also generate these yourself; I have done it for you here to make sure that the sound files are clear enough for taking measurements.
+Go to eClass and download the following Lab 5 files.
+Note, you could also generate these yourself, but I have done it for you here to make sure that the sound files are clear enough for taking measurements.

 INSTRUCTIONS